 The purpose of a “form-based code” is to yield to human creative purposes with a greater trust in performance measures and regulations affecting access to natural light, clean air, lack of noise, and other events or qualities that affect the quality of life.
 When Miami 21 was passed by the city in October 2009, introducing the “transect” idea may change everything in land use management.
 It is a boundary line around a land area for ecological measurements.
 Injecting this idea into land use and development decisions is protective of life and contributes to contextual development events and conversion.
 Although NYC used the code was involved in the transition of the West Side Highway in Manhattan into a street near waterfront parkland speaks to this purpose.
 Today it is not exactly the Camps-Elysee, but there are aspirations.
 This potential is now far greater than that offered by former existence as limited access, elevated super-highway.

 The principles of form-based code limit building heights based on the street grids.
 Yet as a constraint, it recognizes and supports traditional neighborhood resilience.
 These communities offer a vibrant series of mixed-use centers that accommodate growth and increased urban intensity.
 With multiple forms of public mass transit, this intensity also contributes to the growth of other mixed-use urban centers or edge cities and employment centers throughout the region.

 Interested in comments from Raleigh, Cabarrus County, Charlotte and Denver

-Link for exploration fun: Flamingo Park, Miami Beach, FL Towers on a barrier beach – what could possibly go wrong or be better?
-I’m looking for to cite a study of falling RE and condo prices.
+Link for exploration fun: Flamingo Park, Miami Beach, FL Towers on a barrier beach – what could go wrong or be better?
+I’m looking to cite a study of falling RE and condo prices.